DETAILED ACTION

 an intravenous (IV) line (82, fig. 12, column 8 lines 17-20) coupled with the vial spike (16, although fig. 8 shows the closed valve position not permitting flow, the spike 16 can connect to the pathway of the IV drip chamber);

-a valve (8) having a first position wherein the valve is configured to prevent fluid communication with the IV line (column 9 lines 14-19, no communication with the IV line) and a second position wherein the valve (8) is configured to allow fluid communication with the IV line (column 9 lines 32-47); and
+a one-way valve (8) having a first position wherein the one-way valve is configured to prevent fluid communication with the IV line (column 9 lines 14-19, no communication with the IV line) and a second position wherein the one-way valve (8) is configured to allow fluid communication with the IV line (column 9 lines 32-47); and

-a port (14) configured to allow fluid to be added to the device via a pathway separate from the vial spike (16) when the valve is in the first position (column 8 lines 8-18).
+a port (14) configured to allow fluid to be added to the device via a pathway separate from the vial spike (16) when the one-way valve is in the first position (column 8 lines 8-18).

 Regarding claim 15, Haber discloses the device of claim 14 and further discloses wherein the at least two arms (28) are flexibly positionable around the cap of the vial (figs. 2A and 2B, column 5 lines 53-67).

-Regarding claim 21, Haber discloses the device of claim 14 and further discloses wherein the port (14) is configured to allow the fluid to be added to the device for mixing with drug from the drug vial when the valve is in the first position (column 9 lines 14-19).
+Regarding claim 21, Haber discloses the device of claim 14 and further discloses wherein the port (14) is configured to allow the fluid to be added to the device for mixing with drug from the drug vial when the one-way valve is in the first position (column 9 lines 14-19).

 Regarding claim 25, Haber discloses the device of claim 14 and further discloses wherein the cap clasp comprises a third arm (28) adapted to selectively couple with the cap of the vial (figs. 2A and 2B).